bytewatch/dolphinbeat/README.md

 * Exactly-once delivery: client library can dedup duplicated message with same sequence number which may caused by producer retry or Kafka failover.
 * Unlimited event size: `dolphinbeat` use fragments algorithm like IPV4 if the binlog event is bigger than Kafka's max message size.

-A small example is presented in [kafka-consumer](cmd/tools/kafka-consumer).
+A small example using client library is presented in [kafka-consumer](cmd/tools/kafka-consumer).

 `kafka-consumer` is a command tool to  decode data in Kafka message and print out with JSON.